Hartpury Church of England Primary School, Over Old Road, Hartpury, Gloucestershire, GL19 3BJ

 • Guided Writing/Independent Writing: Each teaching sequence ends with an opportunity for guided and independent writing.
 There are also frequent opportunities for independent writing throughout the other curriculum areas.

 • Extended writing: Throughout the term there are opportunities for extended writing.
 On a termly basis samples of these extended writing outcomes are used for assessment purposes.
-In order to inspire children the school has adopted many of the principles linked to Ros Wilson’s Big Write scheme.
-Children are immersed in a plethora of stimuli in order to ensure they are truly inspired to write.
+To support the teaching of writing teachers use resources from The Write Stuff and Literacy Tree.

 • Spelling: Children from Years 1 to 6 are given lists of spellings each week to learn at home.
 Children are tested on these words weekly.
 In Key Stage 2 the school has subscribed to a spelling website which allows children to practice their spellings at home and interact with a range of fun and exciting games that further reinforce the spelling patterns.